BibliothecaDAO/master-scroll/docs/technology/starknet.md

 *Source:* StarkWare Industries

 ### Scalable and computational
 STARKs are able to improve the scalability of an L1 network by allowing developers to move computations and (in the future) storage off-chain.
 Off-chain services can generate STARK proofs that attest the integrity of off-chain computations.
-These proofs are then published on chain for any interested party to validate the computation.
+These proofs are then published on-chain for any interested party to validate the computation.
 In completing the bulk of computational work off-chain with STARKs, existing blockchain infrastructure can scale exponentially while still trustlessly maintaining computational integrity.

 ### Cairo and a new way to write contracts
 Solidity has a number of limitations that make it inefficient for compiling STARKS, such as relying on more inefficient data structures (e.g uint256) and limited access to low-level primitives.
 Cairo is the first Turing-complete language for creating provable programs for general computation, enabling these limitations be bypassed.